DCAN-Labs/LORIS_files/api_scripts/README.md

 ## setup_project.py

 Depricated.
-Like run.py but using the old depricated loris_class.py functions.
+Like run.py but using the old depricated loris_class.py methods.
-Can use some of the code to call instrument generation functions.
+Can use some of the code to call instrument generation methods.

 ## config.py